puzpuzpuz/talks/2019-ru-weak-refs-and-fg-apis/slides/slides.md

 *Фрагмент proposal*:

-The WeakRefs proposal guarantees that multiple calls to WeakRef.prototype.deref() return the same result within a certain timespan: either all should return undefined, or all should return the object.
+The WeakRefs proposal guarantees that multiple calls to WeakRef.prototype.deref() return the same result within a certain timespan: either all should return `undefined`, or all should return the object.

-In HTML, this timespan runs until a microtask checkpoint, where HTML performs a microtask checkpoint when the JavaScript execution stack becomes empty, after all Promise reactions have run.
+In HTML, this timespan runs until a microtask checkpoint, where HTML performs a microtask checkpoint when the JavaScript execution stack becomes empty, after all `Promise` reactions have run.

 ---

-# FinalizationGroup
+# FinalizationRegistry

 ```javascript
 function cleanUp(holdings) {